-We are equal when it comes to ownership of small businesses across this country, and women and men struggle to keep them afloat.
-Small businesses within your community have more women employed, because they can adjust their own schedule around their families if they are the owner.
-The economy will continue to drain small business if they do not get a break from the government.
-I have seen far too many people – close up shop because they could not afford the taxes, and a tax break for these people, including women, or men – is a must to get back on our feet.
+We are equal in ownership of small businesses across this country, and women and men struggle to keep them afloat.
+Small businesses within your community have more women employed because they can adjust their own schedules around their families if they are the owner.
+The economy will continue to drain small businesses if they do not get a break from the government.
+I have seen far too many people – close up shop because they could not afford the taxes, and a tax break for these people, including women or men – is a must to get back on our feet.

 When it comes to immigrants – this is where I get upset.
 We are all immigrants unless we are full-blooded Indians.
-This country belonged to the Indians, and they began to sell off their property to the Dutch, in the east – yet if you were a history nut like me, you would know that property within some cities, towns, villages, still belong to the Indians but the State does not recognize it.
+This country belonged to the Indians, and they began to sell off their property to the Dutch in the east – yet if you were a history nut like me, you would know that property within some cities, towns, villages still belong to the Indians, but the State does not recognize it.

 I am sure any woman would stay with her children, and any man would want to keep the family together.
-Mind you, I am not speaking about those arrested, peddling drugs, etc. Far too many hard working immigrants are afraid to sneeze.
-The comment the President made, “Go after the criminals not the families,” I also agree with.
+Mind you; I am not speaking about those arrested, peddling drugs, etc. Far too many hard-working immigrants are afraid to sneeze.
+The comment the President made, “Go after the criminals, not the families,” I also agree with.